 A denial is not a stopping point for the claim, rather it leads to the next steps in the process.If you are denied disability, you have 60 days to appeal the decision.

 You must file a request for reconsideration, which essentially means that you submit the application again in hopes that another representative from the Social Security Administration will take a different approach and approve the claim.
 If you are at this step in seeking disability benefits, it is in your best interest to review the 8 best signs your disability claim will be approved.

 Since time has passed between when you initially submitted your application and when you were denied, there could be new information that casts your claim in a more favorable light.
 This is your chance to include all new information, including new diagnoses, updates on your diagnosis, responses to treatment, new medications and new test results.

 The appeal process is also an opportunity to review the original application to make sure that you have provided as much medical documentation as possible, along with contact information for your physicians, test results and any other pertinent information like the Residual Functional Capacity Form.

 The next step after the appeal is to go to a disability hearing to meet with an administrative law judge, who might consult with a medical expert and vocational expert to determine whether your claim should be approved.

-While degenerative disc disease is a qualified disability when it causes serious and consistent complications, you may need help proving you are no longer able to work.
-If your medical records do not meet the SSA’s listing for DDD as it appears in Section 1.04 of the Blue Book, you will need to qualify for benefits through an RFC analysis instead.
+While degenerative disc disease is a qualified disability when it causes serious and consistent complications, you may need help proving you are no longer able to work as a result of both having degenerative disc disease as well as its severity.
+If your medical records do not meet the SSA’s listing for degenerative disc disease (DDD) as it appears in Section 1.04 of the Blue Book, you will need to qualify for benefits through an RFC analysis instead.
 This can be quite tricky and will probably require an appeal hearing as well.

-A Social Security disability advocate or attorney that is familiar with DDD claims can assist you in:
+A disability advocate or attorney that is familiar with degenerative disc disease (DDD) claims can assist you in:

 - Filling out your application and any other required forms,